 The basic architecture of the Portal consists on:

-A backend, which aggregates both data and metadata in a MySQL database, using the APEL SSM messaging system to interact with the Accounting Repository and several scripts, which periodically gather the data, and metadata described below.
+A backend, which aggregates both data and metadata in a MySQL database, using the APEL SSM messaging system to interact with the Accounting Repository and several scripts, which periodically gather the data and metadata described below.

-A Model represented by database schemas both external and internal which define database tables for several types of accounting (grid, cloud, storage, multicore, user statistics etc.) and metadata (topology, geographical data, site status, nodes, VO users and admins, site admins etc.) and a series of parametrized queries,
+A Model represented by database schemas both external and internal which define database tables for several types of accounting (grid, cloud, storage, multicore, user statistics etc.) and metadata (topology, geographical data, site status, nodes, VO users and admins, site admins etc.), and a series of parameterised queries,

 A set of views that expose the data to the user.
-These views contain a form to set the parameters and metric of the report, a number of tables showing the data parametrized by two selectable dimensions and filtered by several parameters, a line graph showing the table data, and pie charts showing the percentage distribution on each dimension.
+These views contain a form to set the parameters and metric of the report, a number of tables showing the data parameterised by two selectable dimensions and filtered by several parameters, a line graph showing the table data, and pie charts showing the percentage distribution on each dimension.
 It is planned that this part of the portal will evolve with interactive graphs, responsive in real time, reactive and only exposing advanced controls on user demand.

 A graphical representation of these components is depicted on Figure 8.